Stories and Lyrics: The Beatles' Best

 1. “Eleanor Rigby” (1966)

-As artists, The Beatles composed great music, and as storytellers, they told the truth.
-Their songs speak to us, not just because they are written for us, but because they are written about us.
+As artists, The Beatles composed great music, and as storytellers, they offered a fascinating look at the condition and heart of man.
+In the big picture of eternity, they may not have gotten everything right, but their songs speak to us, not just because they are written for us, but because they are written about us.
 We are found in all of them.
 And as we are reminded from Yesterday, the movie:

 “a world without The Beatles is infinitely worse than a one with them.”